usegalaxy-be/usegalaxy-be.github.io/gdpr-compliance-doc.md

 You can do this on [https://usegalaxy.be/user/information](https://usegalaxy.be/user/information).

 ### Right to Erasure
-You can do this yourself via the 'Delete Account' option found in your 'User Preferences': [https://usegalaxy.be/user](https://usegalaxy.be/user).
+You can delete your account yourself via the 'Delete Account' option found in your 'User Preferences': [https://usegalaxy.be/user](https://usegalaxy.be/user).

 ### Right to Restrict Processing
 All of the processing activities we currently do are required to use the service.
 We do not transmit any Personally identifiable information (PII) to third parties.